Reserve Officer School (Finland): The Training in the Reserve Officer School

 Traditionally, the training of a reserve officer has carried certain social distinction and has been tied to high positions in industry and economy.
 E.g. former Nokia CEO Jorma Ollila was the Chairman of his Reserve Officer course.
+According to a 2015 study, the reserve officers have widely seen the training to benefit them in their working life, especially in the early stages of their career.
+The key benefit seen by the alumni is the exposure to the practical leadership opportunities, not so much the theoretical leadership training.

 The high educational level of most reserve officers offers the Finnish Defence Forces a chance to fill many wartime vacancies on the basis of civilian professions.
 For instance, a manager of a civilian transportation company might have a wartime placement as a brigade-level logistics officer.
 Conscripts who are medical students or doctors are usually given special training to become reserve medical officers.